 He collaborated with Norman Hossack of Zimbabwe to fit an unusual front end which proved very successful.
-The same design was earlier fitted to John Britten's machines, and was adapted by BMW for their K1200S and K1200R Duolever models.
+The same design was earlier fitted to John Britten's machines, and was adapted by BMW for their K-series Duolever models.

 Modern Brough Superior models also use these forks, which they describe as "the Fior Design wishbone fork system".